diarmuidw/PythonBook/Chapter10.md

 Language models have revolutionized the field of NLP, making it possible to create applications that can interact with users in a more natural and human-like way.
 They have also made it possible to create new applications, such as AI-powered writing assistants, chatbots, and virtual assistants.

 In the next sections, we will explore the limitations of traditional language modeling approaches and how large language models like GPT and BERT have overcome these limitations.
-We will also discuss the training and fine-tuning techniques used to train these models, and explore some of the applications and future directions of large language models.# Chapter 10 - Chapter 10: Introduction to Large Language Models
+We will also discuss the training and fine-tuning techniques used to train these models, and explore some of the applications and future directions of large language models.

 # Limitations of Traditional Approaches